 The Travers Canoe: Since 1961, the colors of the winners of the Travers Stakes have been painted onto a canoe—or in the case of the 2012 dead-heat between Golden Ticket and Alpha, two canoes—which floats on an infield pond for a year.
 The canoe itself has mysterious origins, dating to 1926 when according to The Saratogian, “Visitors thronged round the grounds and emanated gasps of surprise when their eyes first met the beauty of the center field.
 The artificial lake with its enhancing foliage and shrubs, the graceful movements of the swans in the water, and its personal touch with two brightly colored canoes ...”

-The Saratoga Bell: Listen closely: A bell in the Winner’s Circle is hand-rung seven times, precisely 17 minutes before the post time of each race at Saratoga Race Course.
+The Saratoga Bell: Listen closely: A bell in the Winner’s Circle is hand-rung five times, precisely 17 minutes before the post time of each race at Saratoga Race Course.
 It’s a nod to the days before television and smartphones when the clanging alerted riders and trainers that it was time to saddle up for the next race.

 Please Don’t Remove Your Hats: Hats and horse racing are joined at the hip—make that the head—at Saratoga Race Course.
 Every day at the Spa is a good day for fancy hat spotting but among the best are the annual Hat contest on Sunday of the Opening Weekend as well as Fabulous Fillies Day and any of the “big-event” Saturdays, including Jim Dandy Day, Whitney Day and Travers Day.